 .
 Click on the below OMB Circular A-133 (Single Audit) subject areas access the latest archived Web events:

-NEW The New Data Collection Form and Important Clearinghouse System Changes
+The New Data Collection Form and Important Clearinghouse System Changes

 This GAQC archived Web event is intended to provide members with information about the new Data Collection Form to be issued by the Office of Management and Budget in October/November 2013.
 This event will also provide information about changes to the DCF submission process via the Federal Audit Clearinghouse Website expected on October 7, 2013.